Confusion, concern as locked-down Philippines starts coronavirus quarantine

 Teething troubles from the quarantine were inevitable and stranded people would receive help to get home and stay there, said Jonathan Malaya, an interior ministry official.

 "As expected, there still are people uninformed on last night's announcement," he said.
-"We have some kinks to fix ... it will normalise once people understand that they really need to stay home."
+"We have some kinks to fix ... it will normalize once people understand that they really need to stay home."

 In Bangkok's Patpong area, famed for racy nightlife and counterfeit handbags, bar owners and workers said they were already suffering from the virus effect, and mandatory closures were probably for the best.